TL;DR

 Insurer Strategies for Rapid Claims Approvals

 Insurers know that a quick, painless claims experience is what keeps customers happy.
-Behind the scenes, they employ several strategies to ensure your claim is approved and treatment is booked without delay.
+Behind the scenes, they employ several strategies to help support your claim is approved and treatment is booked without delay.

 - Advanced Digital Portals: Modern insurers provide user-friendly apps and online portals.
 You can submit a claim, upload your referral letter, and track your progress in real-time without ever needing to pick up the phone.